readertowriter/readertowriter.github.io/_posts/2014-09-20-Wild-Geese.md

 over and over announcing your place
 in the family of things."

 If for no other reason than this poem, I think I will love Mary Oliver for the rest of my life.
-This poem makes me want to run around and laugh and dance and think and write and feel free and .. oh all the good things in the world.
+This poem makes me want to run around and laugh and dance and think and write and feel free and - oh all the good things in the world.
+I've read other poems and essays by her lately, and they are very good as well, but oh this poem..